Diane Corriette · ·

 How is self‑authorship different from living with purpose?

-Self‑authorship is the inner work of choosing your beliefs and rules.
-Living with purpose is using those beliefs to guide daily choices.
-They reinforce each other.
+Self‑authorship is the inner work of choosing your beliefs and rules — it is about who is writing your life.
+Living with purpose is using those beliefs to guide daily choices — it is about what you are writing towards.
+They reinforce each other: authorship without direction drifts; purpose without authorship is borrowed from someone else.

-Do I need a big life change to practice self‑authorship?
+Do I need a big life change to practise self‑authorship?

 What if people push back when I change?